-We provide support and advice to L&Q residents to assist setting up new Residents' Associations.
-We also provide grants to help cover the start-up and running costs.
+We'll provide support and advice if you would like to set up a new Resident Associations.
+We'll also provide grants to help cover the start-up and running costs.

 How can I get more information?

-If you would like to talk to us about joining your local Residents' Association, or setting one up if you do not already have one, please contact us.
+If you would like to talk to us about joining your local Resident Association, or setting one up if you do not already have one, please contact our customer service centre.